Article Date:

 Word Count:

-Owning a building comes with a lot of upkeep headaches.
+Owning a rental property comes with upkeep headaches.
 Roofs, HVAC units, lighting systems—they all break down and require replacement eventually.

-And until recently, the tax consequences of such renovation projects added insult to injury.
-Once you replaced, say, a roof, you were stuck capitalizing and depreciating the new roof—and you continued to depreciate the old one.
+Before the IRS got into this area, getting a new roof or replacing an elevator did little for your taxes.
+For example, once you replaced, say, a roof, you were stuck capitalizing and depreciating the new roof—and you continued to depreciate the old one.

-But if today you’re thinking about replacing a roof or other structural component in a building, we have some great news.
-Under new IRS rules, you can claim a tax deduction equal to the remaining basis (undepreciated cost) of that component you replaced.
+But thanks to the IRS, if today you’re thinking about replacing a roof (or other structural component in a building), you can claim a tax deduction equal to the remaining basis (undepreciated cost) of that roof you replaced.

-make the easy-as-pie election. ...
+Let’s examine the benefits of getting this correct. ...
 Log in to view full article.

 Log in to view full article